digoal/postgresql_docker_builder/README.md

 # postgresql_docker_builder
 Build PostgreSQL (with 200+ extenstions and tools) DuckDB MySQL and so on into One docker image.
 It used for learn database easily only.
+PostgreSQL is stable version, but some extension or tools not, please used carefully by yourself.

 `pg14_arm64` directory is used to build docker image for ARM64 chip.